 Savannah Criminal Defense Lawyers at Kicklighter Law Assist Clients With Self-Defense Strategies

 If you are facing criminal charges for using force to defend yourself or others, you are urged to contact our Savannah criminal defense lawyers at Kicklighter Law.
-To schedule a free consultation, call us today at 912-754-6003 or complete our online form.
+To schedule a consultation, call us today at 912-754-6003 or complete our online form.
 Located in Springfield, Georgia, we proudly serve clients in Effingham County, Savannah, and the surrounding areas.